 There are dozens of diets easily found on the internet or in a bookstore that claim to be heart-healthy.
 To determine the best eating plan for you or your family seek input from your healthcare team.

 If you are concerned about or have heart disease, an easy first step is to begin eating a heart-healthy diet.
 According to the American Heart Association, a healthy diet and lifestyle are essential tools to prevent cardiovascular disease.1

-Changing your diet can seem overwhelming, especially if you are used to fast foods, eating out, eating at your desk, or have fussy eaters at home.2 But it doesn’t have to be done all at once.
-You can make gradual changes towards eating a healthy diet.
+Changing your diet can seem overwhelming, especially if you are used to fast foods, eating out, eating at your desk, or having fussy eaters at home.
+But it doesn’t have to be done all at once.
+You can make gradual changes toward eating a healthy diet.2

-There are some basic benefits of heart-healthy diets that can help:
+There are some basic benefits of heart-healthy diets that can help:2